Categories

 Permitted Development Basics

 A garage conversion can often be considered permitted development meaning planning permission is not required.
-However, there are some important caveats, so stick around until the end of this video to avoid falling foul of the most common permitted development mistakes.
+However, there are some important caveats, to be aware of to avoid falling foul of the most common permitted development mistakes.
 Only houses have permitted development rights but not all houses have permitted development rights.
 Flats, maisonettes, and commercial properties always need planning permission.

 Planning Constraints